Emeto/FreePBX-DigitalOcean/README.md

 ## Download link
-You can download the gzipped vdi file by following this link
+You can download the gzipped vdi file by following this link.
+If your cloud service provider supports creation of computing resources with an image from an external URL, you can also use this link directly.

 https://dl.emetophobic.com/freepbx-vdi/FreePBX-SNG7-PBX-64bit-1904-stable.gz